-Care for children diagnosed with cancer doesn’t end when active treatment has finished.
+Care for children diagnosed with a CNS tumor doesn’t end when active treatment has finished.
 Your child’s health care team will continue to check to make sure the tumor has not returned, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
-All children treated for cancer, including a CNS tumor, should have life-long, follow-up care.
+All children treated for a CNS tumor should have life-long, follow-up care.

-This plan may include regular physical examinations and/or medical tests to monitor your child’s recovery for the coming months and years.
+Your child’s follow-up care may include regular physical examinations, medical tests, or both.
+Doctors want to keep track of your child’s recovery in the months and years ahead.
 Learn more about the importance of follow-up care .

 Watching for recurrence

 One goal of follow-up care is to check for a recurrence.
 A tumor recurs because small areas of tumor cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
 Your doctor will also ask specific questions about your child’s health.
 Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of the tumor originally diagnosed and the types of treatment given.